LaverdeS/Multivariate-Time-Series-Classification/README.md

 `31.08.2022:` This LSTM model was trained for 1200 iterations, using aproximatelly 1.3 million parameters and is *pattern agnostic*.
 This is just one trial without doing hyperparameter tuning and without value normalization of the time-series data.
 The training procedure was done considering all posible features except the velocity.
 The classifier shows good signs of learning.
 A binary classifier for each participant is also posible, counting on a small training time, they could be ensembled their predictions aggregated.

 #### Feature Importance and Model's Predictions Explaination
 The following plots show each of the features impact on the model's predictions against test data (unseen samples).
+The model was trained for multiclass classification with 6 participants as the labels.
+The pattern_id is an additional feature, wether in int form or in one-hot-encoding

 <p align="center">
   <img width="650" height="650" src=".outputs/LSTM/pattern_agnostic/feature_importance/shap_7features.PNG">